Explore how the better-for-us trend is influencing innovation, including:

 The concept of "better-for-us" in food occurs in a product that is "better-for-me," or nutritious or functional, and "better for the planet or society," in other words, environmentally friendly or produced in ways that are socially beneficial.
-Consumers have increasing concerns about climate change and other environmental impacts associated with agriculture.
-They want to invest in products that align with their desire for personal health as well as societal and planetary health.
-They may also make a mental connection between agriculture practices, such as soil health, and the nutritional content of foods.
+Consumers have increasing concerns about climate change and other environmental impacts associated with agriculture, but they still want to enjoy products that improve their personal health in a way that fits their lifestyle.
+They want to invest in products that align with their desire for personal health and lifestyle control as well as societal and planetary health.

 How much better is a plant-based diet for the environment's health?